Murdocc007/shortly/README.md

 Why 62?

-Let me explain.If we combine lowercase, uppercase and the numbers we get 62 characters in total ('0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz').
+If we combine lowercase, uppercase and the numbers we get 62 characters in total ('0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz').

 So converting that number into a base 62 format would give us a number which would consist of uppercase or lowercase or numbers.